andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/data-persistence/using-core-data-with-swiftui-introduction.md

 Throughout the project, you'll notice ✴️ symbols to help draw your eye to the Core Data pieces.

+Grab the project [over at GitHub](https://github.com/andrewcbancroft/BlogIdeaList-SwiftUI) and explore.

 More on improving the architecture and features soon!